 The AHT distance program allows qualified individuals to obtain the theoretical portion of their training by distance education using a combination of electronic and hard copy technologies.
 The clinical, "hands on" experience that is vitally important to a competent Animal Health Technologist is provided at their place of work.
 The program is available to students anywhere in Canada.

 Although most graduates are employed in private veterinary practices, positions may be obtained in the emerging biotechnical fields, animal shelters, zoological parks and other animal oriented areas in the public and private sectors.

 - Grade 12 (or equivalent)

-- Evidence of computer skills*.
-The student must be familiar with basic word processing, email management and internet navigation.
+- Evidence of computer skills.
+Students must be familiar with basic word processing, email management (including posting attachments) and Internet navigation.
+Students must also be familiar with downloading and uploading videos, still images and documents and have the means to be able to do so.
 Exposure to a veterinary office management software program would be beneficial.

 Specific questions about this program?